-Here is a list of the types of stone and pricing you can expect to find at Prairie Hills Nursery and Plant Shop:
+Here is a list of the types of stone you can expect to find at Prairie Hills Nursery and Plant Shop:

 Natural stone is one of the most versatile elements available for a landscape makeover.
 Landscaping with rocks adds texture and contrast, providing durable ground cover that requires little or no maintenance.
 Gravel and rock is also a low maintenance option that offers water conservation.
 Rock and gravel can be used to extend your driveway space, edge your beautiful gardens or create make-shift walkways through your landscaping design.

 Once you select the type you’d like to use, you will need to calculate the area you’re covering and the depth of coverage.
 Measure the length and width of the project area.
 Multiply those to figures to arrive at the square footage of the coverage area.
 The depth of material is the third factor which much be calculated.
 Typically 2 inches is sufficient depth for most landscape applications, unless the size of rocks are greater than 2 inches, in which case you’ll want to increase the depth to account for the diameter of the rocks themselves.

 This chart can be a helpful resource in estimating your rock needs.

 |Material||Suggested Depth||Coverage Area per 1 ton|

 |5/8”-1/2” screened gravel||2”||120 square feet|